omeka/omeka-s-enduser/docs/importexport.md

 # Importing and Exporting

 There are numerous methods for importing to, or exporting from, an Omeka S site.
+Third-party modules may add more functionality; we are only documenting Omeka-team-supported methods here.

 ## Importing from another Omeka site

 ### Importing from Omeka Classic to Omeka S

-You can use the Omeka Classic Importer module to import items & collections from a Classic site.
+You can use the [Omeka Classic Importer module](../modules/omekaCimporter.md) to import items & collections from a Classic site.
 This module only imports items and their metadata (including tags), attached files, and collections (as item sets).
 It will not import Simple Page content or Exhibit Builder content.

-If plugins/modules are installed on both the source site and the target site, Omeka Classic Importer can import module-specific metadata.
+If equivalent plugins/modules are installed on both the source site and the target site, Omeka Classic Importer can import module-specific metadata.
 For example, geolocation data facilitated by the Mapping module in S and the Geolocation plugin in Classic will automatically be imported.
 PDF Text elements can be imported and mapped to Extract Text fields.

 You cannot currently export from an Omeka S site to a Classic site.

 ### Importing from S to S

-You can use the Omeka S Item Importer module to import items from one Omeka S installation to another.
+You can use the [Omeka S Item Importer module](../modules/ositemimporter.md) to import items from one Omeka S installation to another.
 You cannot import sites and their pages.

 ## Importing or exporting resource templates